The opponent stunk, but the Dolphins needed the joy and relief of victory

 Disclaimers are required, yes.
 The opponent was dreadful.
 And the season, with the record now 5-7, still is going closer to nowhere than to the playoffs.

 That didn’t matter.
 For a minute Sunday, for a change, the Dolphins seemed pretty good.
 Won easily.
-And fans got to feel what they haven’t felt in a long while: Good.
+And fans got to feel what they haven’t felt in a long while: good.
 The victory didn’t change much.
 It was makeup hiding ugly.
 But when your team had lost five games in a row, you don’t parse a win too critically any more than a starving man handed baloney demands steak.
 You savor it.

-After early-season wins eked out by margins of two, six, three and three points chased by that parade of losses, Sunday was Mardi Gras for Miami because the Dolphins were what they haven’t been all season: Dominant.
+After early-season wins eked out by margins of two, six, three and three points chased by that parade of losses, Sunday was Mardi Gras for Miami because the Dolphins were what they haven’t been all season: dominant.
 It had been 41 games, since early in the 2015 season, since Miami last won by a margin greater than Sunday’s 26 points.

 The sideline became a party.